Skip to main content

 To increase their competitiveness in the applicant pool, students are encouraged to submit 1st semester senior grades and/or updated SAT/ACT/CLT scores.

-• An SAT, ACT, SCOIR or NACAC fee waiver form from your high school guidance office;
+• An SAT, ACT, SCOIR or NACAC fee waiver form from your high school guidance or college counseling office;

 • Documentation from your high school showing your eligibility for a free or reduced lunch;

 A student who is denied admission to UCF for academic reasons only, has a right to appeal that decision.
-If a student chooses to appeal, they must submit a letter of appeal revealing new academic information that was not present in the initial admission application.
-Letters can be mailed or emailed to:
+If a student chooses to appeal, they must review the appeal criteria and submit an appeal form.
+Questions can be submitted to admissionappeals@ucf.edu.

 If you wish to remain under consideration for admission, you must accept a spot on the waitlist if offered.
 Your application will be denied if you choose to decline a waitlist offer.